 As the bacteria builds, it can enter your bloodstream and cause various cardiovascular diseases to develop, including diabetes and heart disease.
-Bacterial buildup can also lead to a loss of cognitive brain function associated with dementia and Alzheimer’s.
-In fact, patients with the bacterium, Porphyromonas gingivalis, not only have poor oral hygiene, but they also are more likely to have dementia.
-Once the bacteria reaches the brain, it can cause inflammation and destroy beneficial neurons, resulting in memory loss.
+Bacterial buildup can also lead to a loss of cognitive brain function associated with Alzheimer’s and dementia.
+In fact, patients with the bacterium, Porphyromonas gingivalis, not only have poor oral hygiene but also are more likely to have dementia.
+Once the bacteria reach the brain, they can cause inflammation and destroy beneficial neurons, resulting in memory loss.

 What Are Some Preventative Measures You Can Take?

 One of the most effective ways to stay on top of your oral health is to visit your dentist for regular dental checkups and cleanings.
 Additionally, you should:

 - Brush your teeth twice a day for two minutes each time

 - Floss at least once a day, making sure to thoroughly clean between each tooth